HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 #### Author(s):
 - Rename the RFC from `0000-my-feature.md` to `rfc####-my-feature.md` (with leading zeros) where `####` is the next available RFC number

-- Create a link between the approved RFC and its pull request by updating the *DCP PR* section in the RFC template and pushing the update.
+- Create a link between the approved RFC and its pull request by updating the *DCP PR* section in the RFC template and pushing the commit.

 - Merge the RFC pull request